 Any parent will tell you – there is nothing worse than being sick and having kids to take care of.

 Tips for When You’re Sick with Kids

 That being said, over the years I’ve learned some great tips for how to handle a mom sick day.
 Today, I’m sharing those tips with you!

 Containment. (of illnesses and children)

-So if that means snacks that are usually for when they’re good, extra screen time, or promising a new toy – seriously, just go for it.
+So if that means snacks that are usually a treat, extra screen time, or promising a new toy – seriously, just go for it.
 You can go cold turkey after and get them back on track, but when you’re truly sick with kids, it’s survival mode.

 Even if it’s just for an hour or two so you can sleep in peace, do it.
-Your mind and body will thank you and you’ll probably recover a bit faster.
-This is not the time to play SuperMom and do be a martyr.
+Your mind and body will thank you and you’ll recover a bit faster.
+This is not the time to play SuperMom and to be a martyr.

 Accept help that is offered.
 Sometimes being a parent means putting your first so you can better take care of your kids.
 This is one of those situations.